FairwindsOps/charts/stable/insights-agent/README.md

 `kube-bench.hourInterval` | If running in `daemonset` or `daemonsetMaster` this configuration changes how often the daemonset pods will rescan the node they are running on | 2
 `kube-bench.aggregator` | contains `resources` and `image.repository` and `image.tag`, this controls the pod scheduled via a CronJob that aggregates from the daemonset in `daemonset` or `daemonsetMaster` deployment modes. |
 `trivy.ignoreUnfixed` | Adds `--ignore-unfixed` trivy flag | false
-`trivy.privateImages.dockerConfigSecret` | Name of a secret containing a docker `config.json` | ""
-`trivy.maxConcurrentScans` | Maximum number of scans to run concurrently | 1
-`trivy.maxScansPerRun` | Maximum number of images to scan on a single run | 20
+`trivy.insecureSSL` | Can be used to allow insecure connections to a container registry when using SSL. | `false` `trivy.privateImages.dockerConfigSecret` | Name of a secret containing a docker `config.json` | "" `trivy.maxConcurrentScans` | Maximum number of scans to run concurrently | 1 `trivy.maxScansPerRun` | Maximum number of images to scan on a single run | 20